“Call Jodi. She’ll know what to do.”53 comments

 There’s an interesting phenomenon that has followed me around for more than half my life.
 I turned it into a fulfilling career.
 Let me give you an example… In college, my housemate once knocked on my bedroom door.
 She entered my room with the phone in her hand, and told me her friend was crying and she didn’t know what to say.
 She barked into the mouthpiece, “Here, talk to Jodi, she will know how to help you feel better.”
 I remember thinking this quite odd, I don’t even know this person.
 I hesitantly received the phone as it was thrust into my face.

 I spoke to the distraught girl, because how could I say no?
-I had no idea how to “make her feel better.”
+And, I had no idea how to “make her feel better.”
 So I just listened.
-And validated her feelings.
-Turns out this hit the spot.
+And I validated her feelings – it turns out this hit the spot.
 And, it has worked like a charm ever since.
 Just listen with compassion and without judgment.
 Letting people’s words pour into my heart.
 Breathing in their pain and reflecting back love.
 Like Tibetan Tongling breath.

 This Spring semester, marks twenty years of me being a counselor.
 (In January 1993, I was hired into my first internship as a counselor at a suicide hotline in Philadelphia.)